kahootali/devops-training-assignments/Assignment-03-Mahmood-Khan.md

 -------------------------------------------------------

-All other labs were also done, but file was geeting too big, later realized.
+All other labs were also done, but file was getting too big, later realized.

 -------------------------------------------------------
 -------------------------------------------------------